microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraUserRegisteredDevice.md

 ```

 ### -ObjectId
-Specifies the ID of a user (as a UPN or ObjectId) in Azure AD.
+Specifies the ID of a user (as a UserPrincipalName or ObjectId) in Microsoft Entra ID.

 ```yaml
 Type: String